rfshelley/Documentation/ref-docs/event-ref.rst

     ``Date getDate()``

 **Returns:**
-    `Date`_ - the date and time this event record was created.
+    `Date`_ - the date and time this Event record was created.

 **Example:**